• 01245 26 56 11

 Jaya Patten

 Jaya comes from a Corporate and Investment Banking background.
-He held senior leadership and transactor roles in Fixed Income Capital markets at leading American and European financial institutions in Europe and Asia for over twenty five years.
+He held senior leadership and transactor roles in Fixed Income Capital markets at leading American and European financial institutions in Europe and Asia for over twenty-five years.
 He set up his own financial markets consultancy in 2011, advising financial institutions in Europe and emerging markets in areas around capacity building and technical assistance.
 He is also a member of the subject matter expert panel of a couple of global consultancies in US (Gerson Lehrman Group) and Singapore (Asean Advisory).
 More recently Jaya has been involved in Expert Witness assignments in financial litigation and regulatory investigations in Europe.
 These carry important lessons learnt applications to improve Governance, Risk and Compliance frameworks.
 He is a founding member of the International RegTech association (Zurich, Switzerland).

 Paddy Reilly